juliagu01/Tumble/Tumble/doc/readme.txt

 Features List:
   A. must-have:
     1. start screen (done) - cover page with simple and intuitive design.
 Offers the option to start the game.
     2. detailed map (done) - one large, muted map that guides players through the game.
 Often leaves players with limited directions of exploration to guide them towards the abilities and knowledge necessary to complete the game.
     3. working physics and collisions (done) - traditional platformer-style physics and collisions.
 No detracting bugs or glitches.
     4. power-ups (done) - each grants the player a previously unknown ability.
 The player cannot make meaningful progress without gaining these colorful items in an order laid out by the map.
     5. messages (done) - moves the story forward.
 Used sparingly.
 Displayed when players find new power-ups.
   B. want-to-have:
-    1. sound - sets a quiet mood, with bright sound effects as contrast.
+    1. sound (done) - sets a quiet mood, with bright sound effects as contrast.
 Sound effects play when the player jumps, uses an ability, or finds a power-up.
 Provides a mute option on the start screen and during gameplay.
     2. save slots - saves the current state of the game at checkpoints to be reloaded at a later time.
 Allows for up to three separate slots.
 Colorful flags act as checkpoints during gameplay.
     3. sprite animation - change to Tumble's shape during gameplay.
 Can include breathing animation when player is at